 A list of authorities you can contact if you suspect that a loved one is being abused in a California nursing home appears below:

 Of course, if you feel that you need additional help, you can always contact an attorney to discuss your situation.
-Specifically, you should contact a California elder abuse lawyer at Gomez Trial Attorneys to schedule a free initial consultation.
+Specifically, you should contact a California elder abuse lawyer at The Gomez Law Firm to schedule a free initial consultation.
 Overall, you should act immediately to move the situation towards a resolution if you fear that a loved one who is receiving care is being abused.

 Posted in: Elder Abuse